-Reuse endpoint and send to different destinations computed at runtime
+Reuse endpoint and send to different destinations computed at runtime Available as of Camel 1.6.2/2.0

 If you need to send messages to a lot of different JMS destinations, it makes sense to reuse a JMS endpoint and specify the real destination in a message header.
 This allows Camel to reuse the same endpoint, but send to different destinations.
 This greatly reduces the number of endpoints created and economizes on memory and thread resources.